 - Deteriorating physical performance

 Similar to most medical conditions, burn out also takes a toll on physical well-being.
-Some physical symptoms of a burn out includes frequent headaches, stomachaches, intestinal issues, insomnia, and fatigue.
+Some physical symptoms of burnout include frequent headaches, stomachaches, intestinal issues, insomnia, and fatigue.
 In fact, according to the American Psychological Association, burnouts increase the risk of cardiovascular diseases.

-If you are feeling unusually tired and a good night’s sleep just doesn’t work, you should be on the look out for you might be on the onset of a burnout.
+If you are feeling unusually tired and a good night’s sleep just doesn’t work, you should be on the lookout for you might be on the onset of burnout.